-I have been working at Denver Public Schools full-time for more than a yearPros
+I have been working at Denver Public Schools full-time (More than 5 years)

-I applied in-person - interviewed at Denver Public Schools in March 2014.Interview Details
+I applied online.
+I interviewed at Denver Public Schools (Denver, CO).

 Let us know if we're missing any workplace or industry recognition –